-Major forecasters continue to expect an above-average 2013 Atlantic hurricane season, and it only takes one storm for insurers' loss experience to change, as proven by last year's Hurricane Sandy or by Hurricane Andrew in 1992-the event that caused the first explosion in residual market growth beginning 20 years ago.
+Major forecasters continue to expect a below-average 2014 Atlantic hurricane season, but it only takes one storm for insurers' loss experience to change, as proven by 2012's Hurricane Sandy or by Hurricane Andrew in 1992-the event that caused the first explosion in residual market growth beginning 20 years ago.
+Hurricane Arthur and Tropical Storm Bertha, the first two storms of 2014, could easily have caused significant damage along the U.S. East Coast had they taken a more westerly track.